sangayt1997/sangayt1997/README.md

 ### Hi there 👋

+## I am Sangay Thinley Developer from the Bhutan.

 <!--
 **sangayt1997/sangayt1997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.